Skip to content

 Nappies - Disposable nappies take up lots of space in landfill and in your bin.
 Real Nappies have a lot to offer and not just for the environment.
 Leicestershire County Residents also get £30 cash back on buying or laundering costs.

-Newspapers - These can be recycled in your blue bag or in a paper bank.
+Newspapers - These can be recycled in the blue bag or in a paper bank.

 O